 Maj.
 Gen. Roger W. Teague is the Director, Space Programs, Office of the Assistant Secretary for Acquisition, Washington, D.C.
 He directs development and purchasing on space programs to Air Force major commands, product centers and laboratories dealing with acquisition programs.
 His responsibilities include crafting program strategies and options for representing Air Force positions to Headquarters U.S. Air Force, the office of the Secretary of Defense, Congress and the White House.

 General Teague was commissioned in 1986 as a graduate of the U.S. Air Force Academy.
-His career includes a broad range of assignments primarily acquiring, operating and supporting space control, missile warning, and communications systems.
-He has commanded at the squadron, group and wing levels and served on the staffs at Air Force headquarters.
+His career includes a broad range of assignments primarily acquiring, operating and supporting space systems.
+He has commanded at the squadron, group and wing levels and served on the staffs at Headquarters Air Force Space Command and Headquarters United States Air Force.
 He commanded the 4th Space Operations Squadron, Schriever AFB, Colorado, where he led his unit during launch, test and operational activation of three Milstar communications satellites.
 He also commanded the Space-Based Infrared Systems (SBIRS) Space Group and the SBIRS Wing, leading development, launch, test and on-orbit checkout of the final Defense Support Program satellite, the first two SBIRS polar orbiting payloads, and the first SBIRS geosynchronous satellite.
-He served as Vice Commander, Space and Missile Systems Center, Los Angeles AFB, California, and prior to his current assignment, he was the Director of Strategic Plans, Programs and Analyses, Headquarters Air Force Space Command, Peterson AFB, Colorado.

-1986 Bachelor of Science degree, U.S. Air Force Academy, Colorado Springs, Colo.
+1986 Bachelor of Science, U.S. Air Force Academy, Colorado Springs, Colo.

-1989 Master of business administration degree, University of Central Oklahoma, Edmond, Okla.
+1989 Master of Business Administration, University of Central Oklahoma, Edmond, Okla.

 1991 Squadron Officer School, Maxwell AFB, Ala.